 Example preset

-Choose a preset to fill the form and show results right away.
+Choose a preset to fill the form; when page scripts run, the matching results update right away.
 Presets are examples.

 Inputs